k-a-mendoza/mt-explore/README.md

 You should see a window pop up with a map view and associated phase/apparent resistivity plot.
 It is possible to interact with the data using the mouse or specific keys.
 For a full list of commands press 'h'

-Mt Explore assumes the point of this data exploration is to identify stations with strategic location and data quality important to your study area.
+Mt Explore is meant to help identify stations with strategic location and data quality importance to your study area.
 Ultimately, stations are either included, or excluded from the dataset.
 To include stations, press 'i'.
 Similarly stations are excluded by pressing 'o'.

 The incldue/exclude metadata is exported as a pandas dataframe via the load-save commands in .csv format for later data manipulation.
 This exported dataframe does not contain the transfer function information from the .edi files, but only the location on disk for each station.